 Going back to school after a 26-year career in sales and marketing wasn’t my decision alone.
 I have three remarkable women to thank.
 First there’s Marion Debruyne, the dean of Vlerick Business School, who had a vision of customer innovation that coincided completely with my company’s needs.
 Then I have to acknowledge programme coordinator, Elke Vijverman, who made it effectively impossible for me not to take Master Class in B2B Marketing and Sales.

-The third woman is my wife, Ellie.
-It was Ellie who wouldn’t let me quit the programme back in May 2018 just as it was kicking off.
+The third woman is my wife, Marie Paule.
+It was Marie Paule who wouldn’t let me quit the programme back in May 2018 just as it was kicking off.
 And it wasn’t easy.
 Being a student again in your mid-50s can be challenging.
 You develop beliefs about how entrenched you are in your thinking and in your ways of being, and there were many times at the beginning when I almost left.
-I owe a great debt of gratitude to Ellie, though.
+I owe a great debt of gratitude to Marie Paule, though.
 Because today I rank the decision to take the Master Class among the best of my adult life.

 Imagining the future

 I joined the Executive Master Class in B2B Marketing and Sales at a critical point in my career and in my company’s strategic direction.